Tradition and Innovation in Basketry 10

-Also on the week’s agenda is a visit to the Green River Museum, a history and folklife museum, and a studio tour with local potter Susanne Renfrow.
+Also on the week’s agenda is a visit to the Green River Museum, a history and folklife museum, and a studio tour with local potter Suzanne Renfrow.

 On campus the final day, the group will visit the Kentucky Museum to go behind-the-scenes to view its’ extensive quilt collection and to see demonstrations and performances by local artists and musicians.

 Baskets, history, art and fine crafts –discover the richness of creativity in this area of Kentucky!

 Destinations and timeline are subject to change.
 Tour includes daily lunch, transportation, and admission to the special planned events and tours.

 Transportation Fee: $95.00.
 Participants may also find purchasing opportunities at some venues.
 See Scott Gilbert’s Tour Supply List.

 Skill level required: On the tour one can expect moderate walking on pavement and gravel paths on mostly flat terrain.
 There will be restrooms available during the day.
 Most sites will be handicap accessible but not all.